benchristel/plank-theme-osx/README.md

 to `['1:0:top']`.

 Since the dock now shows your open applications, you probably don't need the panel to do that as well.
 Edit `org.cinnamon.enabled-applets` and remove `grouped-window-list@cinnamon.org` from the array.

+### Launching the dock on login

+In Cinnamon, run the "Startup Applications" app.
+Add an entry that runs `/usr/bin/plank`.
+Annoyingly, I had to set the `Startup delay` to 1 (second) to get it to launch.
+There seems to be a race condition with some other program; expect this to be a source of unreliability.

+### Icon theme

+Coming soon...